DataFire/Integrations/integrations/generated/azure_compute/README.md

   * sku [Sku](#sku)
   * tags `object`: Resource tags

+### BillingProfile
+* BillingProfile `object`: Specifies the billing related details of a low priority VM or VMSS. <br><br>Minimum api-version: 2019-03-01.
+  * maxPrice `number`: Specifies the maximum price you are willing to pay for a low priority VM/VMSS.
+This price is in US Dollars. <br><br> This price will be compared with the current low priority price for the VM size.
+Also, the prices are compared at the time of create/update of low priority VM/VMSS and the operation will only succeed if  the maxPrice is greater than the current low priority price. <br><br> The maxPrice will also be used for evicting a low priority VM/VMSS if the current low priority price goes beyond the maxPrice after creation of VM/VMSS. <br><br> Possible values are: <br><br> - Any decimal value greater than zero.
+Example: $0.01538 <br><br> -1 – indicates default price to be up-to on-demand. <br><br> You can set the maxPrice to -1 to indicate that the low priority VM/VMSS should not be evicted for price reasons.
+Also, the default max price is -1 if it is not provided by you. <br><br>Minimum api-version: 2019-03-01.

 ### BootDiagnostics
-* BootDiagnostics `object`: Boot Diagnostics is a debugging feature which allows you to view Console Output and Screenshot to diagnose VM status. <br><br> For Linux Virtual Machines, you can easily view the output of your console log. <br><br> For both Windows and Linux virtual machines, Azure also enables you to see a screenshot of the VM from the hypervisor.
+* BootDiagnostics `object`: Boot Diagnostics is a debugging feature which allows you to view Console Output and Screenshot to diagnose VM status. <br><br> You can easily view the output of your console log. <br><br> Azure also enables you to see a screenshot of the VM from the hypervisor.
   * enabled `boolean`: Whether boot diagnostics should be enabled on the Virtual Machine.
   * storageUri `string`: Uri of the storage account to use for placing the console output and screenshot.